chadulous/PixelVision8wiki/DrawPixels.md

             // You can simplify the call if you are not flipping the pixel data DrawPixels(pixelData, 8, 56, 8, 8);

-            // Fliping the pixel data on the sprite layer, which is used by default when not provided DrawPixels(pixelData, 16, 56, 8, 8, true, false);
+            // Flipping the pixel data on the sprite layer, which is used by default when not provided DrawPixels(pixelData, 16, 56, 8, 8, true, false);
             DrawPixels(pixelData, 24, 56, 8, 8, false, true);
             DrawPixels(pixelData, 32, 56, 8, 8, true, true);